Jiuzhaigou National Park

 Be warned that during the Chinese National Day, which occurs the first week of October, the population of Jiuzhaigou explodes.
-There is a massive influx of domestic tourist and money.
-The locals that work in the tourism trade love it, but it creates a pressure and stress on the environment that the government has struggled to manage.
+There is a massive influx of domestic tourists and money.
+The locals that work in the tourism trade love it, but it creates pressure and stress on the environment that the government has struggled to manage.

 I would advise you to avoid Jiuzhaigou at all costs during this week.
 Unless you enjoy swimming through a sea of people.

 If hot water and heat are important to you, be certain to ask and verify several times that the hotel you choose can provide it.
-Otherwise book a tour with a reputable travel agency that knows which hotels are more reliable in the winter months.
+Otherwise, book a tour with a reputable travel agency that knows which hotels are more reliable in the winter months.

 As the snow melts the spring offers a lively time as the trees bud their leaves and the lakes thaw.

-During the summer months the scenery is lush and deep green.
-Unfortunately many travelers are turned off by the unpredictable summer rains and wait till September or beyond to plan their trip.
+During the summer months, the scenery is lush and deep green.
+Unfortunately, many travelers are turned off by the unpredictable summer rains and wait till September or beyond to plan their trip.

 One of the possible itineraries to visit Northern Sichuan